 The capture and banding location at the south

-I get in position to take a head measurement called "cranium"
+I take a head measurement we call "cranium" while Alex

-The eagle was transferred Tony, who then released
+The eagle was transferred to Tony who released him.

 Tony noticed a very appropriate whisky on the shelf at a